Treatment for scrupulosity & Religious OCD

 Instead of focusing on rules and guilt, Schema Therapy helps you build self-understanding and emotional safety.
 It’s about learning to treat yourself with the same kindness you would offer someone else who is struggling.
 Over time, this approach helps reduce anxiety, quiet the inner critic, and create space for a healthier and more peaceful relationship with faith — one based on grace rather than fear.

 • To some extent, Scrupulosity and Moral OCD overlap — they are both forms of obsessive–compulsive disorder where intrusive guilt and fear centre around doing something “wrong.”
 The main difference lies in the focus of the obsession.
 Scrupulosity typically involves religious or spiritual concerns, such as fear of sinning, offending God, committing blasphemy, or failing to meet spiritual expectations.
-Moral OCD, on the other hand, focuses on ethical or moral issues — fears of being dishonest, hurting others, lying, or acting in a way that feels morally corrupt or hypocritical.
+Moral OCD, on the other hand, is more broad, and focuses on ethical or moral issues — fears of being dishonest, hurting others, lying, or acting in a way that feels morally corrupt or hypocritical.
+Hence, it is possible to have moral-OCD without having religious faith.

 For people of faith, these two can feel almost inseparable.
 Religious beliefs often include strong moral values, so worries about being unethical can easily become tied to fears of sin or spiritual failure.
 Both types of OCD can lead to repetitive checking, confession, reassurance seeking, or avoidance of situations that trigger guilt or uncertainty.
 For example, someone might replay conversations to ensure they told the truth or pray repeatedly to “undo” a perceived wrongdoing.